cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-6-nextcloud-jellyfin.md

 These certificates expires in a short period of time.
 So having a systemd unit to renew the service every month avoid your domains to have their certificates expired.
 Replace the `DOMAINS` list with your domains, as `EMAIL` with your e-mail address.

-- Create a systemd unit `podman-letsencrypt.service`
+- Create a systemd unit `certbot.service`

 `/home/podman/.config/systemd/user/certbot.service`